Actindo-AG/Documentation/RetailSuiteAccounting/Operation/07_ProcessBookings.md

   ![Process postings](../../Assets/Screenshots/RetailSuiteAccounting/Book/ProcessBookings.png "[Process postings]")

 3. Click the *Journal from* and the *Journal to* drop-down lists and select the journals where the postings to be processed are recorded.

-  > [Info] If you want to process only the postings from a single journal, select the same journal in both drop-down lists.
+If you want to process only the postings from a single journal, select the same journal in both drop-down lists.

 4. Click the *Month from* and the *Month to* drop-down lists and select the months where the postings to be processed are recorded.

-  > [Info] If you want to process only the postings from a single month, select the same month in both drop-down lists.
+If you want to process only the postings from a single month, select the same month in both drop-down lists.

   > [Info] Be aware that, once the postings have been processed, they cannot be changed or deleted anymore.